GraphQL filter for filtering entries by linked references

 Now it’s time to construct the GraphQL query.
 Let’s search the docs to see how we can query the blog post collection and filter by linked topic!

-Screenshot of collection filter docs
+collection filters docs

 But what’s this?
 The documentation states that it is not possible to filter on fields of Type Array<Link>!
 So, what do we do?

-Screenshot of Contentful filter limitations
+filter limitations

 There’s no need to rage quit!